LMB25/ICCL/user_manual.md

 * 3: You select Embedding from the horizontal bar
 * 3.a: You can select a graph embedding method
 Here you have to opportunity to do the graph embedding automatically, otherwise you can choose a graph embedding method where you choose your parameter.
+#### Auto Mode
+In the automatic mode, we try to find the best graph embedding method with corresponding parameters for the imported OCEL.
+Experimentally we have found out, that the Custom Feature Graph Embedding method that uses FeatherNode Embeddings and aggregates them for the representation of a graph.
+The most crucial parameter for this method is the number of dimensions.
+Hereby, we have to have enough dimensions for express the complexity of the graphs.
+On the other hand, we want to reduce the number of dimensions as much as possible to improve the computation effort.
+Especially, the following clustering runs significantly faster on smaller dimensions.
+We first set the number of dimensions equal to the number of nodes of the largest subgraph and then we try to reduce it by comparing the normalized embedding loss (https://doi.org/10.1038/s41467-021-23795-5).

 #### Custom Feature Graph Embedding
 #### Graph2Vec
 #### Feather-G